Colored Markov polycategories and diagrammatic differentiation: Markov polycategories and kernel slotwise composition

 where the product notation denotes the corresponding iterated integral in the order $u_1,\ldots,u_N$.

 Let

-be the measurable map which selects the output-slot values listed in the external output profile of $D$, in the prescribed order.
-The trace kernel of $D$ with respect to the chosen topological ordering is the Markov kernel
+be the measurable map which selects the output-slot values listed in the external output profile of $D$, in the order specified by that profile.
+The trace kernel of $D$ with respect to the topological ordering of $V(D)$ is the Markov kernel $K_D^{u_1,\ldots,u_N}:\mathbf{I}_D\to \mathbf{O}_D$ defined by